Bear Behaving Badly: Synopsis

-The action of Bear Behaving Badly is centered on an apartment block owned by Barney's wealthy uncle Rupert Silverspoon.
+The action of Bear Behaving Badly is centred on an apartment block owned by Barney's wealthy uncle Rupert Silverspoon.
 There are three flats on the ground floor.
 Barney and Nev live in Flat 1, Beatrice lives in Flat 2, and the caretaker, Mr Prank, lives in Flat 3.
 There are at least 5 more flats upstairs, one of which Aunt Barbara lives in.
 A door under the stairs leads down to the boiler room.
 Barney is a children's television presenter.
+This series is not set in a city or town.
+It is set in nowhere.
 He doesn't own a car and instead travels everywhere by tricycle or takes the bus.
 Barney and Beatrice share a mutual affection, though sometimes Barney is a bit shy when talking to her.
 Mr Prank has an obsequious attitude towards Barney whom he frequently addresses as "Mr Barney, Sir."
-This feigned respect is on account of the fact that Barney's uncle is his employer.
+This feigned respect is because Barney's uncle is his employer.
 In addition Prank runs his own ice cream business from his ice cream van which is often seen parked outside the apartment block.
 Aunt Barbara does not know about Mr Prank's ice cream and constantly refers to it as a 'rusty old thing' and demands the owner (Mr Prank) should be locked up.
 He is allergic to Nev's blue fur but pretends to like him when Barney is nearby.
 As soon as Barney is out of sight, Prank is nasty to Nev and makes his life a misery.
 Sometimes Nev retaliates by snarling, blowing a raspberry at him, or even kissing him on the nose, causing him to sneeze.
 Nev has a favorite cuddly toy which he calls his Snuggly Ducky Duck Duck.
 He also likes to have plastic ducks floating in the water when he has a bath.
 Despite starring in a programme called Bear Behaving Badly, Nev usually tries to do the right thing, and only misbehaves as a response to difficult circumstances or situations.
 He likes ice cream, jam, rubber ducks and socks.